ppetermann/slim3-king23-di-skeleton/README.md

 **Important**: this is a fork of [akrabat's slim 3 skeleton](https://github.com/akrabat/slim3-skeleton), this fork uses [king23/di-interop](https://github.com/ppetermann/king23-di) instead of pimple.

+You can read more about this fork in the [blog post that caused it](https://devedge.wordpress.com/2015/08/22/slim-framework-3-king23di-replacing-pimple/)

 ## Create your project:

     $ composer create-project -n -s dev ppetermann/slim3-skeleton my-app